ve9u/vgangireddy/content/posts/sql-5-rules-to-select.md

 \[input/output diagram\]

-The next set of
+\[example\]

+Below blog posts will help you understand how you can use the table and column data to fetch the required result set.

+POST1:

 SQL clause has a dedicated operation for this, which will be used to interact with the database engine.

 The query we are considering for this is,

-Consider social media ad campaign, wants to know number of active ad campaigns of each promoter name by region in each month in this year.
+Consider social media ad campaign, wants to know the number of active ad campaigns of each promoter name by region in each month in this year.

 \[ Consider ending_date of the campign as final campign date.\] (move this to table description)